-In this article, you’ll learn what notice you’ll get before a tax sale in California, how the tax sale process works, and whether you can get your home back after the sale.
+In this article, you’ll learn what notice you’ll get before a California tax sale, how the tax sale process works, and whether you can get your home back after a property tax sale.

 Property on which taxes remain unpaid at 12:01 a.m. on July 1 becomes what’s known as “tax-defaulted” land.
-In most cases, if the property is tax-defaulted for at least five years, the county tax collector has the power to sell that property in order to satisfy the defaulted taxes.
-For example, property taxes that were billed for fiscal year 2014/15 and not paid by June 30, 2015, would be subject to the tax collector's power to sell on July 1, 2020.
-Most tax-defaulted homes are sold at a public auction.
+In most cases, if the property is tax-defaulted for at least five years, the county tax collector has the power to sell that property to satisfy the delinquent taxes.
 (Cal.
 Rev. & Tax.
 Code § 3362).
-(If you're struggling to pay your property taxes, learn about your options to avoid a tax sale.)
+(In the case of a nuisance abatement lien, the property becomes subject to the tax collector's power to sell after three years.
+Cal.
+Gov. Code § 38773.5).

 If the home is your primary residence, the tax collector must make a reasonable effort to personally contact you (the owner-occupant) not more than 120 days nor less than ten days before the sale.
 If the collector is unable to contact you, the collector must try to serve you a written notice not less than five days before the sale.
 (Cal.
 Rev. & Tax.
 Code § 3704.7).

 Again, most tax sales in California are public auctions.
 (Cal.
 Rev. & Tax.
 Code § 3693).
 At the auction, the winning bid must be at least as much as the amount it would cost for you to redeem the home, plus costs, which includes:

 In California, you don’t get the right to redeem the home after the sale.
 Your right to redeem expires at the close of business on the last business day prior to the sale date.
 (Cal.
 Rev. & Tax.
 Code § 3706, § 3707).
 If you send in the redemption amount via mail or any other method, the tax collector must receive it by that deadline.
 (Cal.
 Rev. & Tax.
 Code § 3707).
 California law doesn’t provide an extended right of redemption after the sale as in some other states.

-However, if your home doesn’t sell or the purchaser who bought it at the sale backs out of the deal, your right to redeem revives (Cal.
+But if your home doesn’t sell or the purchaser who bought it at the sale backs out of the deal, your right to redeem revives (Cal.
 Rev. & Tax.
 Code § 3693.1, § 3707).
 (Learn more in Getting Your Home Back After a Property Tax Sale in California.)